c565659/MANUAL_AI_SYSTEM/DATABASE/Illustrator/Editable_Manual_Production.md

 - Each page frame shall represent one final manual page.
 - Page frames shall not overlap.
 - Content shall remain inside its corresponding page frame.
-- Content shall remain inside its corresponding page frame.

-Before final export, disable printing or export visibility for the page-frame outline layer while preserving the outlines in the editable AI file.

-Do not create one Illustrator artboard for every manual page.

 ### Visible Page-Frame Outline